 If you have “old,” standing rainwater that you want to use on your orchids, it may be better to use that rainwater on your garden or lawn instead.
 Microorganisms might have multiplied in that “old” rainwater, making it risky to use for your orchids.
 If you are curious to learn more, read about whether it is safe to use rainwater to water orchids here.

 Contaminated tools, such as gardening shears, as well as dirty pots, can contribute to the spread of infectious pathogens.
 Before pruning your orchid or cutting off any infected areas, make sure you have sterilized your gardening shears or blade beforehand.

 If you are repotting your orchid, sterilize your orchid pots.
 You will need to do this even if you bought a new pot from the garden center.
 Chances are, there are microorganisms on the pot that you cannot see.
-I go into more detail about how to choose an orchid pot here.
+You can read more about how to choose an orchid pot here.

 Regularly Inspect Your Orchids

 If you are able to check your orchids daily, or at least on a regular basis throughout the week, this will go a long way in catching problems.

 Regularly inspecting your orchids will help you get to know your orchids.
 You will be able to identify problems such as pest infestations, disease, and changes in the orchid leaves or roots or flower spike early on.